Skip to main content

 Trading 212 alternatives for interest

-If you’re looking for alternatives to the Trading 212 interest, check our articles, where we filter the best brokers and digital banks for getting interest on your cash in EUR and USD.
+If you’re looking for alternatives to Trading 212’s interest offering, check our dedicated articles where we filter the best brokers and digital banks for earning interest on uninvested cash in EUR, USD, and GBP.

 Bottom line

-All in all, Trading 212’s interest on uninvested cash is a great way to park your money and get rewarded with rates often higher than those of most banks.
+All in all, Trading 212’s interest on uninvested cash is a strong way to park your money and earn a rate often higher than what most retail banks pay (we also have plenty of guidance on how to invest in the stock market with Trading 212).

-Trading 212 is supervised by several top-tier regulators, such as the Financial Conduct Authority (FCA) in the UK and the Australian Securities and Investments Commission (ASIC) in Australia.
+Trading 212 is supervised by several top-tier regulators, including the Financial Conduct Authority (FCA) in the UK, CySEC (Cyprus), and the Bulgarian Financial Supervision Commission (FSC), with additional regulatory oversight in other jurisdictions where it operates.

-Do you have any feedback or doubts about Trading 212?
-Please consider reading our review and then contact us to share your experiences.
+Do you have any feedback or questions about Trading 212?
+Please consider reading our review and then get in touch to share your experience.